 One of the biggest mistakes you can make during the prenuptial negotiation process is trying to hide your assets from your future spouse.
 By appending your signature on the final prenuptial document, you are asserting that you have made full disclosure of your financial information – and this refers to your assets and debts.
 The prenuptial agreement will be invalidated if the court establishes that either party was dishonest about their financial disclosures.

-The divorce process comes with serious financial implications.
+The uncontested divorce process comes with serious financial implications.
 Find out how a properly written prenuptial agreement can help you secure your financial future after the divorce.